 Those on a tight budget might consider forgoing the Park Hopper option, in which case you should only do Disneyland, rather than Disney California Adventure.
 Keep in mind that if do that, you won’t be able to visit the awesome Cars Land, Guardians of the Galaxy: Mission Breakout, Incredicoaster, and more.
 Also know that it’s impossible to do everything in one day.

 If you’re willing to commit to two days at Disneyland, the good news is that this is where discounts start to be offered via authorized sellers.
 The bad news is that these discounts are fairly minimal.
-You’re looking at ~$5 off per ticket (at best), and you can purchase these from Get Away Today.
+You’re looking at ~$5 off per ticket at best–but every little bit of savings helps!

 As with the 1-day ticket, we recommend purchasing the Park Hopper option.
 This allows you a day for each park, as well as the ability to bounce back and forth between the two parks during your visit.
 The practical upsides of this are collecting more FastPasses and also starting at the park that opens first and ending your night at the park open later (Disneyland is often open 2 hours later than Disney California Adventure).